openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Security Considerations

 The request may be tampered by the End-User, e.g. to change the value of the requested age.
 The RP SHOULD use an integrity protected transport, e.g. signed authentication requests or [@?I-D.ietf-oauth-par], to mitigate this threat.
-Alternatively, the RP MAY rely on the comparison of the requested and asserted values to detect modifications.
+Alternatively, the RP MUST rely on the comparison of the requested and asserted values to detect modifications.

 ## txn Claim